metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**template designer**: component of the CEDAR Workbench that allows users to construct templates, aka form builder.
+**template designer**: component of the CEDAR Workbench that allows users to construct templates, also known as a form builder.

 ---

-**toolbar**: template designer's floating toolbar on the right-hand side, used to select a library component to add to the template.
+**toolbar**: template designer's vertical selection of tools, used to select a library component to add to the template or to find other elements or fields; found floating on the right-hand side of the user interface

 ---